AAP's Ashish Khetan Quits Delhi Advisory Body, Explains Why

-Mr Khetan, a journalist-turned-politician and a trusted aide of Chief Minister Arvind Kejriwal, was appointed the vice-chairman of the DDC, an advisory body of the AAP government, three years ago.
-The DDC is headed by Mr Kejriwal.
+Mr Khetan, a journalist-turned-politician and a trusted aide of Chief Minister Arvind Kejriwal, was appointed the vice-chairman of the Delhi Dialogue and Development Commission, an advisory body of the AAP government, three years ago.
+The DDC is headed by Arvind Kejriwal.

-"I have resigned as Vice Chairman, DDC, with effect from April 16.
-During the past three years I had a unique opportunity to shape public policy and bring about reform and change in governance.
-I am grateful to Arvind Kejriwal, the Hon'ble Chief Minister, for giving me this wonderful opportunity," Mr Khetan wrote on Twitter.
+"I have resigned as VC, DDC, with effect from April 16.
+During the past three years I had a unique opportunity to shape public policy & bring about reform and change in governance.
+I am grateful to Arvind Kejriwal, the Hon'ble CM, for giving me this wonderful opportunity," Mr Khetan wrote on Twitter.

-"I am joining the legal profession and enrolling with the Bar at Delhi, which actually necessitated my resignation from the DDC.
-Bar Council rules prohibit practicing advocates from any kind of private or government employment," Mr Khetan said in another tweet.

 Comments